pinecone-io/pinecone-java-client/README.md

 FetchResponse fetchResponse = index.fetch(ids, "example-namespace");
 ```

-## List vector IDs by Namespace
+## List vector IDs
-The following example lists up to 100 vector IDs from a particular namespace.
+The following example lists up to 100 vector IDs from a Pinecone index.

-This method accepts optional parameters for `prefix` (list IDs filtered by a prefix), `limit` (retrieve `n` vector
+This method accepts optional parameters for `namespace`, `prefix`, `limit`, and `paginationToken`.

-IDs), and `paginationToken` (retrieve the next set of vector IDs).
+The following
+demonstrates how to use the `list` endpoint to get vector IDs from a specific `namespace`, filtered by a given `prefix`.

 ```java
 import io.pinecone.clients.Index;